 Research in NAMMCO Member Countries

 Research carried out by Greenland has included the collection and analysis of samples for genetic studies, the application of satellite tags, and abundance surveys.
-The latter have provided important information on the size of the population of whales wintering off West Greenland and the trends in abundance over time.
+The latter have provided important information on the size of the population wintering off West Greenland and the trends in abundance over time.
 Ten surveys have been carried out off West Greenland since 1981, most recently in 2008 (Heide-Jørgensen & Acquarone 2002, Heide-Jørgensen et al. 2010, NAMMCO 2010).
-These surveys have covered an area from Disko Island in the north, south as far as Paamiut in some years, and from close to the coastline out to as far as 80km offshore.
-These surveys have been conducted using aircraft, with experienced observers who record data using distance sampling techniques.
+These surveys have covered an area from Disko Island in the north, south to Paamiut, and from the coastline out to 80 km offshore.
+Moreover, they have been conducted using aircraft, with experienced observers who record data using distance sampling techniques.
 The more recent surveys have also used video and still photography to record ice and environmental conditions, and to collect images of whales.
 New marine mammal surveys are scheduled for 2021 (National Progress Report Greenland 2020).

-Greenland has also been involved in elucidating the seasonal movements of belugas through the use of satellite-linked transmitters/receivers.
-These compact devices, often referred to as “satellite tags”, are attached to captured whales that are then released.
-The tags collect data on diving behaviour and movements, which are transmitted via satellite during the brief period when the tag breaches the sea surface.
+Greenland has also played a significant role in understanding the seasonal movements of belugas through the use of satellite-linked transmitters/receivers.
+Researchers attach these compact devices, often referred to as “satellite tags”, on to captured whales before releasing them.
+The tags collect data on diving behaviour and movements, and transmit them via satellite during the brief period when the tag breaches the sea surface.

-Beluga whales are usually captured by isolating individuals or small groups and driving them slowly to shore using small boats.
+The capture process involves isolating individual belugas or small groups and slowly driving them towards the shore using small boats.
 The whales are then immobilised on the beach using nets and ropes and the tag is surgically attached to the dorsal ridge.
-The tags transmit for 2-3 months on average; communication with the tag is lost once it falls off the whale (Richard et al. 2001).
+On average, the tags transmit data for 2-3 months before falling off the whale, thus ending communication (Richard et al. 2001).

 While it has proven difficult to tag belugas during their winter occupation off West Greenland waters, Greenland researchers have also been involved in tagging operations in Arctic Canada.
 These applications have demonstrated conclusively that some belugas that summer in Arctic Canada do migrate to West Greenland for the winter (Richard et al. 2001).
 The tags have also provided important data on diving that has been used to derive correction factors for aerial surveys.

-Greenland researchers have also been heavily involved in genetic studies of beluga populations.
+Greenland researchers have actively participated in genetic studies of beluga populations.
 These studies use small samples collected from beluga hunts, tagging operations and in some cases, biopsies.
 While the social structure of beluga populations has made the interpretation of genetic data challenging (de March et al.2002, Palsbøll et al. 2002), genetic studies have been successful in discriminating the major divisions in beluga populations.

 Similar to Greenland, Norwegian researchers have also used tagging techniques to monitor the movement and diving behaviour of belugas around Svalbard.
 Here, belugas do not seem to make long-distance migrations, remaining within the archipelago throughout most of the year (Lydersen et al. 2001).
 An innovative application of tagging was to use belugas as oceanographic “adaptive samplers” to monitor temperature and salinity in areas that are normally inaccessible to research vessels because of ice conditions (Lydersen et al. 2002).
-The first-ever aerial survey for estimating the number of belugas in the Svalbard area was conducted by the Norwegian Polar Institute in July and August 2018.
+The Norwegian Polar Institute conducted the first-ever aerial survey for estimating the number of belugas in the Svalbard area in July and August 2018.
 Additionally, seven acoustic recorders listening mainly for bowhead whales, belugas and narwhals were deployed the same autumn and have been serviced and redeployed in 2020 for ongoing data collection (National Progress Report Norway 2018, 2020).

 Alvarez-Flores, C.M. and Heide-Jørgensen, M.P.
 (2004).
 A risk assessment of the sustainability of the harvest of beluga Delphinapterus leucas (Pallas 1776) in West Greenland.
 ICES Journal of Marine Science, 61(2), 274–286. http://dx.doi.org/10.1016/j.icesjms.2003.12.004